 I haven't made any UCAS applications this year, what are my options?

-In this case, you aren't eligible for Extra but you can submit a UCAS Late Application (which follows the same process as the normal application).
+If you're not eligible for UCAS Extra, you may be elegible to submit a UCAS Late Application (which follows a similar process as the normal application process).
 Pearson College London are willing to accept UCAS late applications, but not all universities do, so it's best to check beforehand.
 A second option is to apply for a place through UCAS Clearing, which opens on the 6th July.

 For more information about UCAS Extra, take a look at the UCAS website.